BothersMcBitey/tech504-terraform/terraform.md

 # Intro to Terraform

 ### What is Terraform?
 Terraform is an Orchestration tool.
 It treats infrastructure as immutable and disposable.
 Uses HCL (Hashicorp Config Language), which is declarative.
+Syntax in HCL is {key = value}

 ### Why use it?
 Easy to use.
 Free and open-source (although the license has changed recently).
 It's cloud-agnostic, which it does through "providers" - interfaces between terraform and each cloud system.
 Lots of plugins.